 By Deirdre Murray, Executive Coach, Trainer and Facilitator with PEOPLE RESOURCES

 John has been working hard all week trying to get his project finished.
 He has burned the midnight oil several times during the week and is looking forward to a nice relaxing weekend with his family.
-On Friday afternoon, his boss appears at his desk and asks him to prepare a report for the Board meeting on Monday morning.
+On Friday afternoon, his boss asks him to prepare a report for the Board meeting on Monday morning.
 Downhearted, John tries to tell him that it’s his daughter’s birthday and he had planned to take the family away for the weekend but the words don’t come out the right way.
 His boss caught him on the hop.
 He is new to this job and doesn’t want to let his boss down and wants to make a good impression.
 So he says, “Yes, sure.”
 Again!
 He knows he will never get it finished by 5pm and will have to work on this report all over the weekend.
 Instead of looking forward to his family weekend, John goes home dejected, demotivated and cross with himself for saying “Yes,” when he meant to say “No.”

 Has this ever happened to you?
 You mean to say no but the words don’t come out.
 You want to be seen to be efficient, to be a high performer, hate conflict or like to please and be seen as helpful?